vishvAsa/kalpAntaram/kANe/v4/0/Important_Works_Consulted.md

 of 1862) K. P. Jayaswal's 'History of India, 150-350' ( 1933 ) S. N. Kanga's 'Heaven and Hell and their location in Zoroastria

-nism and in the Vedas' Prof. Keith's Religion and Philosophy of the Veda and Upanişads' Dr. B. C. Law Presentation vol. I and II Dr. B. C. Law's 'Heaven and Hell in Buddhist perspective' Dr. A. Lefever's The Vedic idea of sin' MacCrindle's 'Ancient India as recorded by Megasthenes,' 'Invasion
+nism and in the Vedas' Prof. Keith's Religion and Philosophy of the Veda and Upaniṣads' Dr. B. C. Law Presentation vol. I and II Dr. B. C. Law's 'Heaven and Hell in Buddhist perspective' Dr. A. Lefever's The Vedic idea of sin' MacCrindle's 'Ancient India as recorded by Megasthenes,' 'Invasion

 of India by Alexander' and 'Ancient India as described by